John B. Ragland Mercantile Company Building

 The John B. Ragland Mercantile Company Building, also known as Raglands, is a historic building at 201 E. Kleberg Ave. in Kingsville, Texas.
-It was designed by Jules Leffland and was built in 1909.
-It was listed on the National Register of Historic Places in 1993.
+It was designed by Jules Leffland and was built in 1909 to replace a small frame store built by John Ragland in 1904.
+He operated the store until his death in 1908.
+Before he died, Ragland sold the lots and store and it was incorporated as the John B. Ragland Mercantile Co.
+The store sold dry goods, millinery, suits, pants, shirts, cloaks, skirts, hats and shoes.